srinivasa-vasu/k8s-workshop/docs/guide/01-tools/index.md

 `envsubst --help`

 <i class="fa fa-spinner fa-pulse fa-fw"></i>
-The output will be something similar to this,
+The output will be similar to this,
 ```
 Usage: envsubst [OPTION] [SHELL-FORMAT]